We've picked five of the best Photoshop alternatives that could save you time, save you money and restore your enjoyment of photography.

 If all you want is a regular in-depth photo editor with all the power of Photoshop but without the subscription, Affinity Photo is it!
 Don’t let the budget price fool you, because this is a seriously powerful professional image-editing tool that does everything Photoshop can, and more.
 If you’ve come straight from Photoshop you’ll need to spend a bit of time learning some new tools and a different interface, and Affinity Photo can get technical pretty quickly, but it’s a real powerhouse program that really can replace Photoshop.

 If you like the idea of Lightroom, but you aren’t so keen on the software itself, Capture One could be just what you’re looking for.
-It’s a great Photoshop alternative for photographers because it offers non-destructive editing and image organizing, just like Lightroom, but with superior raw processing (second only to DxO PhotoLab, in our opinion) and really good local adjustment tools based around adjustment layers and masks – you can even name your adjustment layers to remind you of the work you’ve done on each image.
-Capture One Pro 21 is quite expensive, but it’s available both on subscription and as a standalone purchase (and Fujifilm, Sony, and Nikon users can get a discounted one-camera-brand version).
-If you redesigned Photoshop solely for photographers, you might get something like this.
+It’s a great Photoshop alternative for photographers because it offers non-destructive editing and image organizing, just like Lightroom, but with superior raw processing and really good local adjustment tools based around adjustment layers and masks – you can even name your adjustment layers to remind you of the work you’ve done on each image.
+Capture One Pro 22 is expensive, but it’s available both on subscription and as a standalone purchase.
+If you redesigned Photoshop solely for busy professional photographers, you might get something like this.